stoqs/stoqs/doc/instructions/PRODUCTION.md

 3. Provision your server:

-    * Start with a system provisioned with a `Vagrant up` command
+    * Start with a system provisioned with a `Vagrant up --provider virtualbox` command
     * Install all the required software using provision.sh as a guide
+    * Use a server that already has much of the required software installed
     * There are many other ways, including Docker, for setting up the required services

-4. Create a virtualenv, install the production requirements, and test:
+4. Create a virtualenv using the executable associated with Python 2.7, install the production requirements, and test using a stoqsadm password of your choice:

         cd $STOQS_HOME
-        virtualenv venv-stoqs
+        /usr/local/bin/virtualenv venv-stoqs
         source venv-stoqs/bin/activate
         ./setup.sh production
+        export PATH=/usr/pgsql-9.4/bin:$PATH
+        alias psql='psql -p 5433'   # For postgresql server running on port 5433
-        ./test.sh
+        ./test.sh <stoqsadm_pw>

 5. Edit the file $STOQS_HOME/stoqs/stoqs_nginx.conf and change the server_name
    and location settings for your server.